Parking Fines on Private Land – What you need to know

 You could have grounds to challenge a parking ticket if the signs are unclear or missing.

-Can I ignore a parking ticket from a private company?
+Can you ignore a parking ticket from a private company?

 You could ignore a parking ticket from a private company and get away without having to pay.

-But as I see it, this is risky, and the car park operator could take further action against you, which eventually forces you to pay.
+But as we see it, this is risky, and the car park operator could take further action against you, which eventually forces you to pay.

 In short, the consequences of not paying private parking tickets could be expensive.